-IEEE End to End Trust and Security Workshop for the Internet of Things in Washington, D.C.
+IEEE End to End Trust and Security Workshop for the Internet of Things - Washington, D.C.

-IEEE End to End Trust and Security Workshop for the Internet of Things will be held on
+IEEE End to End Trust and Security Workshop for the Internet of Things was held on

 4 February 2016 at:

 Washington, D.C.
 20052

 IEEE, Internet2, and the National Science Foundation (NSF) as well as a host of other sponsors worked together to gather industry technologists who helped drive the Internet of Things (IoT) conversation and contribute to the development of an open architectural framework.

 On Thursday, 4 February 2016, IEEE organized "IEEE End-to-End Trust and Security for the Internet of Things," a workshop that was held at George Washington University.
 Together with our sponsors, we were seeking qualified technology leaders and innovators to participate as presenters and attendees at this invitation-only event.

 Industry, government, and academic professionals, including researchers, IT architects, security professionals, government agencies, industry associations, professors, and post-graduate students, were encouraged to develop and submit presentations that expressed viewpoints, made recommendations, and further discussed the subject of end-to-end trust and security for an open IoT architectural framework.
 Submissions should address the TIPPSS elements: trust, identity, privacy, protection, security, and safety.

 The submissions were reviewed, and the top fifteen selected were presented at the IoT workshop on 4 February in Washington DC.
 Submissions that addressed policy were also eligible for presentation at the "IEEE Experts in Technology and Policy (ETAP) Forum," which took place at the same location on the following day.

 |8:30 am||9:00 am||Welcome and introductions – Led by Oleg Logvinov, IEEE|